tc39/proposal-temporal/docs/calendar-draft.md

 The new Temporal.Calendar interface is a mechanism to allow arbitrary calendar systems to be implemented on top of Temporal.  ***Most users will not encounter the Temporal.Calendar interface directly***, unless they are building or using a non-built-in calendar system.

 A valid implementation of the interface is an object that contains the string methods listed below.
+We had also considered using symbols, but settled on strings after discussion with the plenary (main issue: [#310](https://github.com/tc39/proposal-temporal/issues/310)).

 ### Methods on the Temporal.Calendar interface